dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 Access rules:
 * NM can have  access all types from AM, but should require it in it's `module-info.java` file by its name, and exported/opened packages from other NM
 * AM can access: only exported packages from NM, and all packages from other AM, [all packages from UM](/code/modular/script.sh) - here `calculator.jar` which loaded as AM, is accessing class from `printer.jar` which is loaded as UN.cd
+  * AM implicitly exports all of its types
+* UM can access all types from both NM and AM, and all packages from other UM
+  * just like AM, UM implicitly exports all of its types
+* If same type (same fully qualified name) declared in both named & unnamed module:
+  * type from named module is used and type from unnamed module ignored
+  * if same type is loaded from both NM & AM - you get `java.lang.module.ResolutionException` on runtime
+  * if NM doesn't export package, still any class loaded from module-path, both NM & AM would try to call type from module, not from UM, and if it's not exported you get `Exception in thread "main" java.lang.IllegalAccessError` on runtime
-* UM can access all types from both NM and AM, and all packages from other UM Bottom-up vs top-down approach: suppose we have 3 jars `A.jar => B.jar => C.jar`, where `=>` - means depend on:
+Bottom-up vs top-down approach: suppose we have 3 jars `A.jar => B.jar => C.jar`, where `=>` - means depend on:
-Bottom-up:
+* Bottom-up:
   * first convert C.jar (A.jar and B.jar can still be run from classpath, since from classpath you can access all packages)
   * second convert B.jar (A.jar still can be loaded from classpath and access all packages)
   * finally convert A.jar -> now all are named modules run from `--module-path`
-Top-down:
+* Top-down:
   * first convert A.jar (add reference to B from its module-info).
 In this case both A.jar and B.jar is loaded from `--module-path`, B - automatic module, and C.jar loaded from classpath
   * second convert B.jar (add reference to C from its module-info).
 In this case All 3 loaded from --module-path, C - automatic module
   * finally convert C.jar
 If you converted 1,2,3 to modules, you can still run them from either classpath (in this case they all loaded as simple jars) or from `module-path` (in this case named module loaded as named module, others as automatic modules).
 Top-down is more preferable, because we don't need to wait for other jars to became modules, we can just start from our modules, and put all other jars into `module-path`.
 Once other teams/companies modularize their jars, we don't need to change anything, it would be working.
 The only case, if during modularization they decided to change names of module/package - in this case you would need to change your command.
 But if they just modularize - no change would be required from your side.
 Inside `module-info.java` we can:
 * requires one module at a time (requires moduleA, moduleB - illegal)